mayorandrew/book-translator/README.md

 ## Development

-Use `pnpm` to manage dependencies.
-[Corepack](https://github.com/nodejs/corepack) is recommended to ensure that a compatible version is used.
+Use `pnpm` to manage dependencies.<br>
+[Corepack](https://github.com/nodejs/corepack) is recommended to ensure that a compatible package manager is used.

 ### Scripts

 #### `npm run dev` or `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br>

-The page will reload if you make edits.<br>
+The page is reloaded when edits are made.

 #### `npm run build`

 Builds the app for production to the `dist` folder.<br>
-It correctly bundles Solid in production mode and optimizes the build for the best performance.
+It correctly bundles Solid in production mode and optimizes the build for the best performance.<br>

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

 ## Deployment

-You can deploy the `dist` folder to any static host provider (netlify, surge, now, etc.)
+The project is automatically deployed to GitHub Pages with a GitHub Actions workflow.